bitwarden/sdk/languages/kotlin/doc.md

 ### `satisfies_policy`

-**API Draft:** Evaluate if the provided password satisfies the provided policy
+Evaluate if the provided password satisfies the provided policy

 **Arguments**: